myaut/dtrace-stap-book/book/kernel/sched.md

 1,2 2 |1,2 rt | `SCHED_RR` |1,2 Implements cyclic scheduling using round-robin or FIFO policies
 			    `SCHED_FIFO`
 1,2 3 |1,2 fair (CFS) | `SCHED_NORMAL` (`SCHED_OTHER`) | Default policy for most kernel and user threads
-                        `SCHED_BATCH` | Similiar to `SCHED_NORMAL`, but process which was recently waken up won't try to dispatch on CPU which is more fittful for batch tasks
+                        `SCHED_BATCH` | Similar to `SCHED_NORMAL`, but process which was recently waken up won't try to dispatch on CPU which is more fittful for batch tasks
 4 | idle | `SCHED_IDLE` | Idle threads -- picked only when other classes do not have runnbalbe threads.
 ---

 !!!
 INFO
 Consider the following situation: there are currently two users on a 8-CPU host where user dima had run `make -j8` and another user, say myaut, had run `make -j4`.
-To maintain fairness so users dima and myaut will get equal amount of CPU time, you will need renice processes of user dima, but calculating correct correct priority penalty will be inobvious.
+To maintain fairness so users dima and myaut will get equal amount of CPU time, you will need renice processes of user dima, but calculating correct priority penalty will be inobvious.
 Instead, you can create a two CGroups and add one instance of make per CGroup.
 Than all tasks which are spawned by dima's `make` will be accounted in scheduler entity corresponding to dima's CGroup.
 !!!

-Let's look into details of implementaion of CFS scheduler.
+Let's look into details of implementation of CFS scheduler.
 First of all, it doesn't deal with tasks directly, but schedules _scheduler entities_ of type `struct sched_entity`.
 Such entity may represent a task or a queue of entities of type `struct cfs_rq` (which is referenced by field `my_q`), thus allowing to build hierarchies of entities and allocate resources to task groups which are called _CGroups_ in Linux.
 Processor run queue is represented by type `struct rq` contains field `cfs` which is instance of `struct cfs_rq` and contains queue of all high-level entities.
 Each entity has `cfs_rq` pointer which points to CFS runqueue to which that entity belongs:

 ![image:cfs-sched](linux/sched.png)